 Bearing the burden of responsibility

 Being enmeshed means taking on the responsibility of caring for the partner and making their life easier at your expense.
-This can include becoming more of a parent or caregiver than a partner, doing even the most mundane tasks to prevent anger or outbursts.
+This can include becoming more of a parent or caregiver than a partner or doing even the most mundane tasks to prevent anger or outbursts.

 At the same time, you may not feel able to ask for help, which can quickly lead to feelings of being overwhelmed.
 The partner is oblivious to your needs and only seems to be able to make more requests and demand more of your time and attention.